henkbirkholz/draft-wwx-netmod-event-yang/draft-wwx-netmod-event-yang.md

 This document defines a YANG data model for the Event Condition Action (ECA) policy management.
-The ECA policy YANG provides the ability for the network management function (within a network element) to control the configuration and monitor state change and take simple and instant action on the server when a trigger condition on the system state is met.
+The ECA policy YANG provides the ability for network management functions (within a network element) to control configuration and monitor state changes by taking simple and instant actions on the server-side when a trigger condition on the server-side state is met.

 --- middle

 # Introduction {#intro}

-Network management consists of using one or multiple device-, technology-, service specific policies to influence management behavior within the system and make sure policies are enforced or executed correctly.
+Network management consists of using one or multiple device-, technology-, service-specific policies to influence management behavior within the system and make sure policies are enforced or executed correctly.

-Event-driven management of states of managed objects across a wide range of devices can be used to monitor state changes of managed objects or resource and automatic trigger of rules in response to events so as to better service assurance for customers and provide rapid autonomic response that can exhibit self-management properties including self-configuration, self-healing, self-optimization, and self-protection.
+Event-driven management of states of managed objects across a wide range of devices can be used to monitor state changes of managed objects or resources.
+In this usage scenario, event-driven changes are intended to automatically trigger of rules in response to these events.
+Automatic triggers provide better service assurance for customers and rapid autonomic response that can exhibit self-management properties
+including: self-configuration, self-healing, self-optimization, and self-protection.
 Following are some of the use-cases where such ECA Policy can be used:

-* To filter out of objects underneath a requested a subtree, the subscriber may use YANG Push smart filter to request the network server to monitor specific network management data objects and send updates only when the value falls within a certain range.
+* To filter out objects included in a requested subtree, a subscriber may use YANG Push smart filter [ref] to request a network server to monitor specific network management data objects and send updates only when values are in a certain range.

-* To filter out of objects underneath a requested a subtree, the subscriber may use YANG Push smart filter to request the network server to monitor specific network management data objects and send updates only when the value exceeds a certain threshold for the first time but not again until the threshold is cleared.
+* To filter out objects included in a requested subtree, a subscriber may use YANG Push smart filter to request a network server to monitor specific network management data objects and send updates only when the value exceeds a certain threshold for the first time but no further changes to the value until the threshold is cleared.

-* To provide rapid autonomic response that can exhibit self-management properties, the management system delegate event response behaviors (e.g., auto-recover from network failure) to the network device so that the network can react to network change as quickly as the event is detected.
-The event response behaviors delegation can be done using ECA policy,e.g., to preconfigure protection/ restoration capability on the network device.
+* To provide rapid autonomic response that can exhibit self-management properties, a management system delegates event response behaviors (e.g., auto-recover from network failure) to the network device so that the network can react to network change as quickly as the event is detected.
+The event response behaviors delegation can be done using ECA policies ,e.g., to pre-configure protection/restoration capabilities on the network device.

-* To perform troubleshoot failures (i.e., fault verification and localization) and provide root cause analysis, the management system monitoring specific network management data objects may request the network device to export state information of a set of managed data objects when the value of monitored data object exceeds a certain threshold.
+* To perform troubleshoot failures (i.e., fault verification and localization) and in order to enable root cause analysis, a management system that is monitoring specific network management data objects may ask the network device to only export state information of a set of managed data objects when the value of monitored data object exceeds a certain threshold.

-* To set up an LSP and reserve resources within the network via NETCONF protocol operation, Path Computation API RPC model can be invoked to calculate a path meeting end-to-end network performance criteria.
+* To set up a Label Switched Path (LSP) and reserve resources within a network via NETCONF protocol operations, the Path Computation API RPC model [ref] can be invoked to calculate a path meeting end-to-end network performance criteria.

-This document defines a ECA Policy management YANG data model.
-The ECA Policy YANG provides the ability for the network management function (within a network element) to control the configurations and monitor state parameters and take simple and instant action on the server when a trigger condition on the system state is met.
+This document defines an ECA Policy management YANG data model.
+The ECA Policy YANG provides the ability for the network management function (within a network element) to control configuration and monitor state parameters or take simple and instant action on the server-side when a trigger condition on the system state is met.

 The data model in this document is designed to be compliant with the Network Management Datastore Architecture (NMDA) {{RFC8342}}.